bruvellu/cephalic-furrow/3-text/furrow.md

 **b**, Distribution of ectopic folds in *eve* homozygotes (right) and sibling controls (left).
 **c**, Folded area of the cephalic furrow and ectopic folds in *eve* heterozygotes (left) and homozygotes (right).
 **d**, Dynamics of cephalic furrow and ectopic fold formation in *eve* mutants.
 **e**, Dynamics, angle directionality, and tortuosity measurements comparing the cephalic furrow and ectopic fold formation.
 Within the first fifteen minutes after gastrulation, the cephalic furrow exhibits a typical posterior shift on the dorsal side which declines the initial angle of the invagination from 80° to about 60° in relation to the anteroposterior axis.
 During this period, begins as a straight line and bends showing a correspondent increase in the measured tortuosity values of the furrow outline.
-In contrast, ectopic folds show no clear trend in the angle directionality or in the tortuosity values.
+In contrast, ectopic folds show no obvious trend in angular direction tortuosity values over time.
 **f**, Maximum folding depth of the cephalic furrow and ectopic folds in *btd* and *eve* mutants.
 The ectopic folds are generally shallower than the cephalic furrow in both genetic backgrounds.
 **g**, Folded area of ectopic folds in wildtype embryos compared to ectopic folds in *btd*, *eve*, and *prd* embryos.
 **h**, Lateral views of wildtype and *prd* embryos exhibiting ectopic folds.